…almost 2 years, actually!

 Why I Stopped Blogging

 One of the biggest things that’s held me back from posting is that Something About That was a fashion blog, with lifestyle content sprinkled in.
 As Instagram took over, fashion blogs lost relevance to me and I stopped reading.
 Instead, I’ll scroll my Instagram feed for a similar form of entertainment and inspiration.
-I lost all desire to post to my own fashion blog.
+Plus with things like an Instagram growth service, I can get my content to reach a larger community of people and interact with more people with similar interests and values.
+So I lost all desire to post to my own fashion blog.

 Don’t get me wrong, I still love fashion and putting together outfits, but over time, my style has gotten simpler.
 I don’t shop nearly as much as I used to, nor do I even want to shop like that anymore.
 Back in my hey-day, I would shop all the time, you know, for “the sake of the blog.”
 Now, I prefer to shop for quality over quantity and don’t need the internet’s approval to make a purchase.
 (Since COVID turned life upside down, I stopped shopping almost entirely!)